snd/siv/README.md

 [true, 'gmail.com', 'fake', 100, 200, 1000, 10, 20]
 ```

-to find exactly the data requested in the querystring do:
+to find exactly the data requested in the querystring do
+what you are used to from [mesa](https://github.com/snd/mesa):

 ``` javascript
 > sieved.find().then(function(users) {